Documentation Index

 Prevent Timeouts

 bitbybit will wait up to 30 seconds for a response.
-If your handler needs more time:
+If your handler needs more time:- Acknowledge the webhook immediately with a

-- Process the event in a background job or queue
+200response - Process the event in a background job or queue

 - Track processing status separately